< Back to Oral History project: Tennessee BBQ

-John Vergos was born the same year (1948) that his father Charlie Vergos opened the Rendezvous.
+John Vergos was born in 1948, the same year that his father Charlie Vergos opened the Rendezvous.
 In the mid-1950s, the Rendezvous started charcoal grilling ribs.
-As the story goes, the discovery of a old coal shoot in the restaurant’s basement inspired Charlie Vergos to switch from ham sandwiches to pork ribs.
+As the story goes, the discovery of an old coal chute in the restaurant’s basement inspired Charlie Vergos to switch from ham sandwiches to pork ribs.

 Rubbed with a Greek spice mix, spritzed with a vinegar solution, the ribs are cooked over charcoal and eaten without extra barbecue sauce.

 The waiters are the star.
 Take Big Jack Dyson.
-He’s been serving families, tourists, and celebrities for over forty years.
+He’s been serving families, tourists, and celebrities since 1968.
 He fondly remembers when Rendezvous waiters wore Nehru jackets, when founder Charlie “Big Daddy” Vergos patrolled the restaurant, and when The Rolling Stones ate their first ribs.

 Want to sit at one of Big Jack’s tables?
 Then head down the stairs, and walk straight back.
 Or just ask for “Jack in the back.”
 This man’s popular though, so there might be a wait.